-Once the court set the rules, the settlers and their political representatives in government operated so as to not cause superfluous petitions.
-In the next 30 years most petitions would concern several main issues: the way Palestinian suspects were treated; state taxes applied to the territories; compensation for the Disengagement from Gazza settlers; and the Security Fence – the physical barricade built between Israel and the Palestinian territories designed to keep suicide bomber infiltrating from the occupied territories into Israel.
-Yet once the political dynamic changed, and the right camp became dominant and secure in power – so came the demand to overrule the court’s basic ruling according to international law regarding settlements built on private Palestinian land.
-The boldness of the national camp politicians got more up front with a plan to redesign the constitutional rules of the game: the Knesset would authorize settlements on privately own territories and the court would be overruled so that the Knesset legislation would override it.
-This was the underlying logic of what came to be known as ‘the Arrangement Act’ (Hasdara law).
-It started with private legislation, moved on to governmental committee decisions and continued to overruling article proposals that united the whole right bloc parties under its wings.
+Once the court had set the rules, the settlers and their political representatives in government operated in ways designed to avoid superfluous petitions.
+During the next thirty years, most of the petitions concerned several main issues: the treatment of Palestinian suspects; state taxes applied to the territories; compensation for Jewish settlers uprooted in the disengagement from Gaza (2005); and the security fence (the physical barricade built between Israel and the Palestinian territories designed to keep suicide bombers from infiltrating into Israel).
+Yet once the political dynamic changed, with the right-wing camp becoming dominant and secure in power, the demand arose to override the court’s basic ruling regarding settlements built on private Palestinian land.
+Politicians from the nationalist camp became emboldened and proposed redesigning the constitutional rules of the game.
+The Knesset would authorize settlements on privately owned land and this legislation would override the court’s rulings.
+This was the underlying logic of what came to be known as the Regularization Law (also translated as the Regulation Law).
+The override proposals included in the legislation galvanized the support of the entire right-wing bloc.

-In the following table, we enlist the proposals for the Arrangement Act, the MKs behind them – and their parties, to show the concrete attempt to legislate what was clearly an unconstitutional law, and the way it turned into a governmentally endorsed law by Netanyahu’s government in 2017 and repealed by the Supreme Court in 2020.
+The table below outlines the proposals for the Regularization Law, the MKs behind them, and their parties to illustrate the concrete attempt to enact what was clearly an unconstitutional law.
+The law, endorsed by Netanyahu’s government and enacted in 2017, was struck down by the Supreme Court in 2020.

-Table 4: Resolution Law support table 2012-2017
+Table 4: Regularization Law, 2012-2017